wingleeio/aetheris/README.md

 ### Creating the Router

-1. In an existing Next.js project, create a new file.
-This can be anywhere in your project, but for this example we will create a new directory and create an `index.ts` file.
+In an existing Next.js project, create a new file.
+This can be anywhere in your project, but for this example we will create a new directory and create an `index. file.

-2. In this file, import `createAetheris` to create a new Aetheris server.
+ In this file, import `createAetheris` to create a new Aetheris server.

 ```typescript
 // src/server/index.ts